isabella232/magic-helpdesk-implementation/README.md

 Permission to read and/or write remote state information for this project is restricted to authorised users.
 Contact the [BAS Mapping and Geographic Information Centre (MAGIC)](mailto:servicedesk@bas.ac.uk) to request access.

-See the [BAS Terraform Remote State](https://gitlab.data.bas.ac.uk/WSF/terraform-remote-state) project for how these permissions to remote state are enforced.
+See the [BAS Terraform Remote State](https://gitlab.data.bas.ac.uk/WSF/terraform-remote-state) project (internal) for how these permissions to remote state are enforced.

 ## Development